 See the video below for an overview of how each car seat fits the UPPAbaby CRUZ.

-If you prefer a stroller that will have the longevity (or at least the option) for two children, then the VISTA may be your best option.
+If you prefer a stroller that will have the longevity (or at least the option) for two children, then the VISTA may be your best bet.
 The main drawbacks of the VISTA are its higher price tag and heavier weight.

 The UPPAbaby CRUZ is the younger sibling of the VISTA, ideal for families who only intend on using it with one child and prefer a lighter stroller for everyday use.